Words and Ideas in This Blog: Obscure and Otherwise

 Some of the words in this blog, like Magisterium, aren't the sort of thing you hear in everyday conversation.
 Others, like Tradition (capital "T"), don't mean quite what they do in most contexts.

-To save me a bit of trouble, and maybe provide a handy look-up page, here's a list of links to posts (not all in this blog) where I've discussed some odd words and phrases, and some ordinary ones that Catholics use in different ways:
+To save me a bit of trouble, and maybe provide a handy look-up page: here's a few definitions, and links to posts (not all in this blog) where I've discussed some odd words and phrases, and some ordinary ones that Catholics use in different ways.

 "Anglo," "the establishment:" how I use some terms